TedTschopp/tedt.org/_posts/Blog Posts/2004-08-25-the-google-browseros.md

 ---
 layout: post

-title: Thoughts on a Potential Google Internet OS
+title: 'Thoughts on a Potential Google Internet OS'
 title-url:
 subtitle: Exploring the Potential of a Web-Based Operating System form Google
 subtitle-url: